Optimal policies for Bayesian olfactory search in turbulent flows: Problem description

 Physically, the discretization may be understood as assuming the agent flies at a fixed speed $v$ and measures the local concentration by integrating over a characteristic sampling time $\Delta t$ (the decision timestep).
 The gridspacing is then $\Delta x = v\Delta t.$

+We seek an expression for the mean rate of detections in a statistically-steady turbulent flow, as a function of spatial position.
 We model the turbulent environment with an effective turbulent diffusivity $D$ (assumed to be much larger than the collisional viscosity).
 We impose a mean wind $V\hat{x}$ and fix a source with emission rate $S$ at the origin, $\mathbf{r}_0=0$.
 The advection-diffusion equation is then

 where $c$ is the concentration field and $\tau$ is a particle lifetime that can be identified as a turbulent mixing time or coherence time.
 A simple dimensional estimate for the turbulent diffusivity is $D \sim \ell \tilde v$, where $\tilde v$ is the rms fluctuation velocity and $\ell$ is the turbulent mixing length.
 In this framework, we then have $\tau \sim \ell/\tilde v$.
 In three spatial dimensions, the stationary solution of Eq.~\ref{eq:diffusion} is